My primary fields are Macroeconomics, International Macroeconomics, and International Finance. My secondary field is International Trade.

 Working Papers

-Monetary Policy with Near-Rational Expectations in Open Economies, (with Yang Jiao and Seunghoon Na) (Paper)
+Monetary Policy under Uncertain Expectations in an Emerging Economy, (with Yang Jiao and Seunghoon Na) (Paper)

 Abstract: